nodejitsu/handbook/chapters/platform_features.md

 ## Databases
 <a name='features/databases'></a>

 Applications on Nodejitsu are ready to be connected to any database.
-If you have already have a database running, Nodejitsu can connect to your pre-existing database.
+If you already have a database running, Nodejitsu can connect to your pre-existing database.
 If you require a new database, Nodejitsu can provide you *free* instances of several different types of databases.
 These free instances are great for development purposes or hobby sites.
 If you require a high traffic or production database we provide an easy upgrade path to industrial strength database hosting.

 ### Creating new Databases

 If you require database hosting you can create a new database instance of any of our supported databases using [jitsu](#jitsu) or Nodejitsu's [API](#api).
-Cloud database hosting is currently provided by CouchOne, Redis2Go and MongoHQ.
+Cloud database hosting is currently provided by IrisCouch, Redis2Go and MongoHQ.

 ### Existing Databases